 *Current (April, 2014) shipping addresses for your unwanted crayons To:

 Wayzata, MN 55391

 OR (which ever is closer)

 Cicero, IL 60804

-*PLEASE CHECK THIS WEBSITE BEFORE SHIPPING, BECAUSE THE ADDRESS FOR SHIPPING MAY CHANGE FROM TIME TO TIME, DEPENDING ON THE LOCATION OF WHERE THE CRAYONS ARE BEING SORTED.
-Current: February 2014
+*PLEASE CHECK THIS WEBSITE BEFORE SHIPPING, BECAUSE THE ADDRESS FOR SHIPPING MAY CHANGE FROM TIME TO TIME.
+Current: April 2014

 |Ideas for collecting unwanted crayons for recycling!|

 - Provide a drop-off bin (a box works fine), put it in an easy to see location, and let everyone know it's there.
 The kids can decorate the bin, place the bin on a scale, set a goal and graph their progress (great visuals).

 - The kids should think about where they see crayons going in the trash in their community such as: Restaurants, clinic waiting rooms, day cares, etc.

 Tons of crayons are thrown away without a second thought.